-I am a second-year PhD student within the Centre for the History of Medicine (CHM).
+I am a third-year PhD student within the Centre for the History of Medicine (CHM).
 My project is supervised by Professor Hilary Marland and generously funded by a Departmental Scholarship.
 My research interests are interdisciplinary and lie broadly within the social and cultural history of psychiatry in eighteenth and nineteenth-century Britain and abroad.

 My research focuses on the role of recreational activities in nineteenth-century British Asylums which included balls, concerts, sports fixtures, creative writing and plays.
 These formed part of the moral treatment regime and were often consigned to footnotes and/or brandished as tools of social control by recent revisionist historians.

 I will be confronting the contemporary historical narrative through the presentation and critical analysis of visual and textual sources such as authentic patient voices and reports both in the popular and scientific nineteenth-century press.
 I will explore the interpersonal dynamics these activities generated and investigate the adaptation of exterior and interior spaces to fit.

 In exposing the impact and supposed reformative qualities of such varied entertainments on the nineteenth-century insane, this project will contribute to the growing body of research in the field of Medical Humanities.
 Identifying the forerunners of art, music and drama therapy, it seeks to challenge public perceptions and inform future policy making in public mental health.